WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 an error will be thrown.

 > TODO: Describe the effect of the descriptors section on Module.imports and Module.exports.
+> TODO: Make sure the prototypes can be read from the exports for further manual configuration.

 ## Type Section Field Deduplication